Aashmeet/DataAnalyticsPipeline/README.md

 As soon as you click on Start ,it starts running an asynchronous topic modelling job.

 2. Comprehend dashboard should show the job created and In Progress status.

+While you are waiting for the learning to complete ,you can start executing Part 2 to learn about serverless architecture using Comprehend and come back to this to visualize when the job is finished .

 3. Topic Modeling job takes about 4 --5 minutes to complete.